aaronpeikert/repro-talk/abstract.md

 <!-- yes I repeat myself, but if one point sticks it is hopefully the four pillars -->
 1. Software management with `Docker` ensures a stable software environment across changing computing environments -- even across thousands of nodes in distributed environments,
-2. dependency tracking with `Make` compose complex (pre-)processing pipelines,
+2. dependency tracking with `Make` composes complex (pre-)processing pipelines,
 3. dynamic document creation with `RMarkdown` helps to recreate results anytime, and
 4. version control with `Git` tracks snapshots of the analysis over time.